 The majority of lenders prohibit using personal loans to cover the cost of college tuition, as well as school fees.
 Also, most lenders will not permit you to utilize a personal loan to pay off existing student loans.

 One major reason that you should avoid using personal loan funds to pay for college is that personal loans usually have shorter repayment terms than private student loans.
 Normally, you have up to seven years to pay off a personal loan, however, you could have as many as 20 years to pay off a private student loan.
-This translates into higher monthly payments with a personal loan.
+This translates into higher monthly payments.

 2) Downpayment on a Home

 You’ll find that the vast majority of lenders do not allow you to use a personal loan for a new home downpayment.
-The reason for this is that taking out a personal loan might increase your debt-to-income (DTI) ratio.
+The reason for this is that it might increase your debt-to-income (DTI) ratio.
 The DTI is the amount of recurring monthly debt you have relative to your income.

 When they examine your loan application, mortgage lenders usually prefer to have your DTI ratio to be lower than 43 percent.
 Some mortgage lenders even want to see that number be less than 36 percent.
 Taking out a personal loan could result in an increase in your DTI or perhaps push it over a lender’s preferred threshold.
 This means your mortgage application may be denied.